barbagroup/PetIBM/doc/markdowns/installation.md

 * [yaml-cpp](https://github.com/jbeder/yaml-cpp),
   [gtest](https://github.com/google/googletest), and
   [AmgXWrapper](https://github.com/barbagroup/AmgXWrapper) can be automatically installed during PetIBM configuration or explicitly installed by users in advance.
-* PetIBM has been tested on:
+* The current version of PetIBM has been tested with:
+    * Arch Linux with g++-11.2.0 and PETSc 3.16.5
+* PetIBM versions prior commit a657821 (or version 0.5.2, included) have been tested with:
     * Ubuntu 16.04 with g++-5.4, and PETSc-3.11.2
     * MacOS Sierra with g++-6.0, and PETSc-3.8.2
     * Arch Linux with g++-7.2, and PETSc-3.8.2
-* PetIBM has also been tested on the following HPC systems:
+* Older versions of PetIBM have also been tested on the following HPC systems:
     * [GW ColonialOne](https://colonialone.gwu.edu/)
     * [Titan](https://www.olcf.ornl.gov/titan/) at ORNL